mngu2382/books/_posts/2014-09-22-BarnesJulian_ArthurAndGeorge.md

 Base on the case of
 [George Edalji](https://en.wikipedia.org/wiki/George_Edalji) and
 Arthur Conan Doyle's involvement.
-Certainly, the book became much more interesting upon the realization that Arthur, was the A.C.
-Doyle and that the unfolding drama is based on true events.
+Certainly, the book became much more interesting upon the realization that Arthur was the A.C.
+Doyle and the unfolding drama based on true events.

 __Aside:__ The book reproduces an anecdote recorded by Doyle, told by Wilde at a dinner party they both attended: